pyca/cryptography/docs/hazmat/primitives/twofactor.rst

                         or if the ``length`` parameter is not 6, 7 or 8.
     :raises UnsupportedAlgorithm: This is raised if the provided ``algorithm`` is not ``SHA1()``, ``SHA256()`` or ``SHA512()``.

+    .. method:: generate(time)

+        :param int counter: The time value used to generate the one time password.
+        :return bytes: A one time password value.

+    .. method:: verify(totp, time)

+        :param bytes hotp: The one time password value to validate.
+        :param int time: The time value to validate against.
+        :raises cryptography.exceptions.InvalidToken: This is raised when the supplied TOTP does not match the expected TOTP.